-The Defiance College Athletic Training Education Program (ATEP) is a unique program that combines intensive course work with hands-on clinical experience to prepare a student for a career in athletic training.
+The Defiance College Athletic Training Program (ATP) is a unique program that combines intensive course work with hands-on clinical experience to prepare a student for a career in athletic training.
 The academic program is a CAATE (Commission on Accreditation of Athletic Training Education) accredited program that prepares students for the professional opportunities as BOC Certified Athletic Trainers (ATC).

-Admission into the Athletic Training Educational Program is a two-step process.
-Students enter Defiance College as pre-athletic training majors and must complete the first year consisting of general education degree requirements and athletic training prerequisites.
+Admission into the Athletic Training Program is a two-step process.
+Students enter Defiance College as pre-athletic training majors and must complete the first year consisting of core curriculum requirements and athletic training prerequisites.
 Students are considered pre-professional students as they enroll in the introductory courses and begin the directed observation of the athletic training program.
 The pre-professional phase is completed in their first two semesters on campus.
 Students in AT 100 and AT 200 will meet with the Program Director and/or the Clinical Education Coordinator to assure that they are enrolled in the proper courses.
 Directed observation hour requirement for pre-professional Athletic Training students:

 3 hours per week